Anders Bille

 Anders Bille (19 March 1600 – 10 November 1657) was the Danish Rigsmarsk, the officer leading the entire armed forces of Denmark, from 1642.

 From 1635 to 1643, Bille was the Governor of Ösel (Saaremaa).
+In 1644 during the Torstenson War, he briefly led the Danish garrison at Snoghøj when it was being besieged by Lennart Torstensson, but he evacuated before it fell.
+On 1 May of the same year, he recaptured Kolding which had previously been occupied by a Swedish garrison.

-Bulle was mortally wounded in the defence of Fredriksodde during the Northern Wars against Sweden, and died after a few days in captivity.
+Bille was mortally wounded in the defence of Fredriksodde during the Northern Wars against Sweden, and died after a few days in captivity.
 He was a member of the Bille family.